 Trading Stock Indexes Using Futures and Options Markets

-Experienced traders are aware of the main US, European, and Asian stock indexes, because these are the indexes that are reported in the news.
-Examples of these indexes include the S&P 500, Dow Jones Industrial Average, FTSE 100, Nikkei 225, CAC 40 and DAX.
+Experienced traders are keenly aware of the main U.S., European, and Asian stock indexes.
+Even inexperienced traders will have likely heard of the indexes that are reported in the news.
+Examples of closely watched indexes around the world include the S&P 500, Dow Jones Industrial Average, FTSE 100, Nikkei 225, CAC 40, and DAX.

-While most traders have likely heard of or monitor these indexes, many new traders don't know how the stock indexes are traded, and often assume that they are traded like individual stocks.
+While most traders recognize the index names, many new traders don't know how the stock indexes are traded.
+They often assume that they are traded like individual stocks.

 Futures and Options Markets

-If you do decide to chart the stock indexes instead of the futures or options markets, note that you still need to update your trading software (your order entry software) to use the appropriate futures or options contract, when trading, otherwise you may find yourself trying to trade an expired contract and wondering why it isn't working.
+If you do decide to chart the stock indexes instead of the futures or options markets, note that you still need to update your trading software (your order entry software) to use the appropriate futures or options contract when trading.
+Otherwise, you may find yourself trying to trade an expired contract and wondering why it isn't working.

 Most charting software has a box where you input the symbol you want to chart.
-If you start typing the name of the index, the index, as well as futures or options related to it, will often appear in a drop-down menu.
-Start typing S&P 500, and you may see SPX, which is a common symbol on most charting platforms for the S&P 500 index (shown on attached chart, along with S&P 500 E-Mini Futures).
+If you start typing the name of the index, the index and any futures or options related to it will often appear in a drop-down menu.
+Start typing "S&P 500," and you may see SPX, which is a common trading symbol on most charting platforms for the S&P 500 index (shown on this chart, along with the S&P 500 E-Mini Futures).
 You may also see varying futures or options products, and you can select them from the list to see a chart of those.

-TradingView.com is a free charting site that provides index and futures charting (along with other products).
+TradingView.com is a free charting site that provides index and futures charting, along with other products.
 Type in the name of an index, and then select whether you want to view indexes or futures from the drop-down list.

 Stock indexes are a popular trading vehicle, but they can't be traded directly.
-An index is simply a collection of stocks (or other asset) that moves according to the stocks held within it.
+An index is simply a collection of stocks (or other assets) that moves according to the stocks held within it.
 Traders can analyze both the index and the futures/options contract they are looking to trade.
 Indexes don't expire, but futures and options contracts do, so traders need to make sure they are trading the appropriate contract.